 Solar photovoltaic (PV)

 Solar PV systems produce electricity from sunlight.
 A typical domestic system can provide over 40% of the electricity used by a typical household.
 Energy Saving Trust advice on solar electricity.
+Read more on installation of solar panels at a domestic property and whether you require planning permission.

 Domestic small-scale wind turbines can be integrated into the national electricity grid or operate as stand alone devices.
 To be effective they should be sited away from trees, buildings and other obstructions to the prevailing wind.
 Energy Saving Trust advice on wind turbines.